Jazz Chisholm Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.4 K/9, the eighth-best in MLB.
+- The pitching staff for the Cubs has a collective 9.5 K/9, the seventh-best in the league.

-- The Cubs have the fourth-ranked team ERA among all MLB pitching staffs (3.35).
+- The Cubs have a 3.50 team ERA that ranks eighth across all MLB pitching staffs.

-- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (23 total, 0.9 per game).

-- Kilian takes the mound for his first start of the season for the Cubs.
+- Steele makes the start for the Cubs, his sixth of the season.
+He is 4-0 with a 1.19 ERA and 29 strikeouts in 30 1/3 innings pitched.

-- The 25-year-old righty makes his season debut and pitches for the first time in more than a year.
+- His last time out came on Tuesday against the San Diego Padres, when the lefty threw 5 1/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.